 - The temperature plots show observed daily maximum and minimum temperatures, the 1981–2010 average maximum and minimum temperature range, and the record maximum and minimum range.
-New records observed in the current year high indicated with colored dates.
+New records observed in the current year are indicated with colored dots.

-- The precipitation plots show accumulated precipitation over the course of the year.
+- The precipitation, HDD, and CDD plots show accumulated precipitation over the course of the year.
 Values for the current year are drawn in black, with the average values and maximum and minimum years indicated using colors as shown in the key at the bottom of each graph.

 Comments, questions, and feedback welcome, via email to Jared Rennie.